ace-study-group/assignment-qa/README.md

 **A QA engineer** will do a pair review of your code to asses its quality, coherence, and portability.

+**Note for interview :** Please upload your source code and instructions to Github or Bitbucket, so that the team can assess your style and prepare the interview.

 # The Kanban board at mid sprint
 [Kanban Board](./assignment/Kanban%20Board.png)